adisreyaj/100DaysofCode-React/log.md

 - Creating modular components

 **Thoughts:** Routing in Angular is separated into a separate module and I feel it is really good that way.
 In React, I don't know if there are ways to separate your whole routing strategy.
 But working with `react-router` package is so easy and convenient.

+### Day 10: May 17, 2020

+**Today's Progress**:

+- More on Routing (Switch, Programmatic Routing)
+- Lazy loading components (React Suspense)

+**Thoughts:** React suspense is really cool.
+I heard Suspense will support data fetching in future which I'm really excited for.